Darkelf2024/Darkelf-Browser/Encryption.md

 # Encryption Layers in Darkelf Browser

 Darkelf Browser implements multiple layers of encryption to ensure **secure communication, data protection, and user privacy**.
-The encryption mechanisms include **ECDH for key exchange, AES-CBC for symmetric encryption, RSA-OAEP for asymmetric encryption, and a secure PRNG** for cryptographic operations.
+The encryption mechanisms include **ECDH for key exchange, AES-GCM for symmetric encryption, RSA-OAEP for asymmetric encryption, and a secure PRNG** for cryptographic operations.

 ---